jerryhgladinet/docs/deploy/source/index.rst

 .. note::

-    Our Hosted version of CentreStack (as compared to our self-hosted CentreStack), the CentreStack server is already deployed on http://www.centrestack.com.
-In this case, you don't need to deploy a CentreStack server.
+    Our Hosted version of CentreStack (as compared to our self-hosted CentreStack), is already deployed on http://www.centrestack.com.
+In
+    this case, you don't need to deploy a CentreStack server.
 Instead, you can start using the hosted-centrestack
     web portal and client agents directly.